 - Make Ahead Instructions: You can bake and cool the crust up to 3 days in advance.
 Cover and refrigerate until ready to fill.
 You can also assemble the entire tart, cover, and refrigerate for up to 2 days before serving.
 Tart freezes well up to 3 months.
 Thaw in the refrigerator before serving.

 - Crust: Feel free to swap out the graham cracker crust for an Oreo cookie crust (or you could even use Nutter Butter cookies).
 Reduce butter to 3 Tablespoons and leave out the sugar.
-Process about 15-16 whole regular/Double Stuf Oreos or Nutter Butters (cookie and filling) into crumbs.
+Process about 15–16 whole Oreos or Nutter Butters (cookie + filling) into crumbs.
 Stir in melted butter.
 Bake for about 12 minutes.
-For a more traditional tart crust, use the peanut crust from my Snickers caramel tart recipe– follow crust ingredients and steps 2 & 3 from that recipe.
+For a more traditional tart crust, use the peanut crust from my Snickers caramel tart recipe; follow crust ingredients and steps 2 & 3 from that recipe.

 - Peanut Butter: If you don’t mind some crunchy nuts in the filling and topping, feel free to use crunchy peanut butter instead.
-I strongly suggest a processed peanut butter such as Jif or Skippy.
-Natural style peanut butter works in a pinch, but the tart may take longer to set up in the refrigerator and the topping could be oily.
+I strongly suggest using a processed peanut butter such as Jif or Skippy.
+Natural-style peanut butter works in a pinch, but the tart may take longer to set up in the refrigerator and the topping could be oily.

 - Chocolate: You need 6 ounces of pure chocolate.
-Pure baking chocolate is sold in 4 ounce bars, so you need 1.5 bars.
-I recommend Baker’s or Ghirardelli brands, both solid in 4 ounce bars in the baking aisle.
-Instead, you can use 3/4 cup chocolate melting wafers (I like Ghirardelli brand) or chocolate chips.
-Nestlé Toll House milk chocolate chips work wonderfully here!
+Pure baking chocolate is typically sold in 4-ounce (113g) bars, so you need 1.5 bars.
+I recommend Baker’s or Ghirardelli brands, both sold in 4-ounce bars in the baking aisle.
+Instead, you can use 3/4 cup chocolate melting wafers (I like Ghirardelli brand), or chocolate chips.

 - Can I Make This Without a Tart Pan?
 I don’t recommend it.
 The tart will be very difficult to cut.
 Instead, try my peanut butter pie or the mini peanut butter cup tarts detailed above.
 A 9-inch springform pan would likely work, though I haven’t tested it.